 What can acupuncture treat?

 Acupuncture is a whole body medicine, so it can treat just about anything.
-Among the conditions most frequently treated are: Addications, Allergies, Ankle Swellings, Arm and Shoulder Pain, Arthritis, Asthma, ADD and ADHD, Back Pain, Blood Pressure (high or low), Bronchial Conditions, Bursitis, Carpal Tunnel Syndrome, Circulation Problems, Colds and Flu, Colitis, Constipation, Cough (chronic or acute), Depression, Detoxification, Diarrhea, Disc Problems, Diverticulitis, Dizziness, Emphysema, Fatigue, Fibromyalgia, Gall Bladder Disorder, Gas, Gynecological Dysfunction, Hay Fever, Headache, Heart Problems, Hemorrhoids, Hip Pain, Immune Systemn Deficiency, Indigestion, Infertility, Injuries (auto, home, sports, work) Insomnia, Joint Pain, Kidney Problems, Knee Pain, Leg Disorders, Liver Problems, Neck Pain, Nervousness, Neuralgia, Pain, Pleurisy, PMS, Prostate Problems, Rheumatism, Sciatica, Shingles, Shoulder Pain, Sinus Trouble, Skin Problems, Stomach Problems, Sore Throat, Thyroid Condtions, Ulcers, Urinary Problems, Whiplash, and more.
+Among the conditions most frequently treated are: Addications, Allergies, Ankle Swelling, Arm and Shoulder Pain, Arthritis, Asthma, ADD and ADHD, Back Pain, Blood Pressure (high or low), Bronchial Conditions, Bursitis, Carpal Tunnel Syndrome, Circulation Problems, Colds and Flu, Colitis, Constipation, Cough (chronic or acute), Depression, Detoxification, Diarrhea, Disc Problems, Diverticulitis, Dizziness, Emphysema, Fatigue, Fibromyalgia, Gall Bladder Disorder, Gas, Gynecological Dysfunction, Hay Fever, Headache, Heart Problems, Hemorrhoids, Hip Pain, Immune Systemn Deficiency, Indigestion, Infertility, Injuries (auto, home, sports, work) Insomnia, Joint Pain, Kidney Problems, Knee Pain, Leg Disorders, Liver Problems, Neck Pain, Nervousness, Neuralgia, Pain, Pleurisy, PMS, Prostate Problems, Rheumatism, Sciatica, Shingles, Shoulder Pain, Sinus Trouble, Skin Problems, Stomach Problems, Sore Throat, Thyroid Condtions, Ulcers, Urinary Problems, Whiplash, and more.

 Will insurance cover my treatments?